Swift Semantics

 return myInt?.toDouble()

-Chaining operators are as great here as they are when e.g. chaining maps, filters, SwiftUI modifiers etc.
+I think chaining is as great here as when e.g. chaining maps, reduce, filters, modifiers, etc.

 Conclusion